How product managers use Gantt charts

 Let's start with a basic definition.
 A Gantt chart (for product teams) is a visualization of your product plans and when the team will achieve them.
 It is primarily a planning and scheduling tool showing key activities and tasks across a specific time period — as well as the phases, milestones, and dependencies along the way.

 Visualize and share product plans in Aha!
 Roadmaps.
-Start a free trial or log into your Aha! account.
+Start a free trial.

 Gantt charts were first used in the early 1900s, when management consultant Henry Gantt introduced the concept of plotting deliverables against time.
 The original purpose was to increase efficiency and productivity in factory operations.
 Gantt chart schedules were later used to help plan and build complex infrastructure projects, including the Hoover Dam and U.S. interstate highway system.